ahmadashish/Dog-Identification-App/README.md

 we use Dropout rate of 20% to prevent overfitting.
 The activation is ‘softmax’.
 Softmax makes the output sum up to 1 so the output can be interpreted as probabilities.
 The model will then make its prediction based on which option has the highest probability.

+use a CNN to Classify Dog Breeds (using Transfer Learning)

+i Use a CNN to Classify Dog Breeds from pre-trained VGG-16 model **with test accuracy: 40.9091%.**

-then i use The model uses the the pre-trained VGG-16 model as a fixed feature extractor, where the last convolutional output of VGG-16 is fed as input to our model.i only add a global average pooling layer and a fully connected layer, where the latter contains one node for each dog category and is equipped with a softmax.
+The model uses the the pre-trained VGG-16 model as a fixed feature extractor, where the last convolutional output of VGG-16 is fed as input to our model.i only add a global average pooling layer and a fully connected layer, where the latter contains one node for each dog category and is equipped with a softmax.

+Create a CNN to Classify Dog Breeds (using Transfer Learning)

-then i use transfer learning to create a CNN that can identify dog breed from images. with 80% accuracy on the test set.
+then i use transfer learning to create a CNN that can identify dog breed from images. **with 80% accuracy on the test set.**

+I used the CNN architecture with the Resnet50 bottleneck and adding the GlobalAveragePooling2D to flatten the features into a vector that could be fed into a fully-connected layer to the end of the ResNet50 model.where the fully -connected layer contains one node for each dog category and is equipped with a softmax.

 # result section